hclbaur/sdt-core/docs/TUTORIAL.md

 	sort "lower-case(firstname)"

-However, this will ignore case rather than handle it.
+However, this will ignore case altogether.
 A better solution is to use a locale-sensitive comparator that takes case differences as well as accented characters into account:

 	sort "firstname" { comparator "sdt:compare-string(?,?)" }